Electric Radiant Ceiling Heat: Red Hot Retrofit

 stove, you could heat a 1,500

-square foot home and not have
+square foot home and not

 have to deal with locating,

-and lugging 40 pound bags of
+storing and lugging 40 pound

 |Recessed Radiant Heat Ceiling Panel